solid-contrib/solidservers.org/README.md

 and sponsored through an [Open Collective](https://opencollective.com/independent-solid-test-suite).
 You can show your support by donating even just 1 USD there, and we'll add you or your logo to our list of sponsors.

+We operate as a [Solid Panel](https://github.com/solid/process/blob/main/panels.md#test-suite), and as such we have a [charter with deliverables](https://github.com/solid/process/blob/main/test-suite-panel-charter.md#deliverables).

 NB: This does not in any way give you a vote in the contents or the reporting of the test suite, in the Solid spec, or in any aspect of the Solid ecosystem.
 For that, you should join our [W3C-CG](https://www.w3.org/community/solid/).

 ## Initial Sponsor